 Things did not get back on track.
 Instead there was escalating uncertainty, concern, and trepidation.

-The investment team did not want, or even think that they knew how, to run the business, but the operating team was lured into thinking that the investors thought they did know how to run the business!
-Well-intended questions from the owners:
+The investment team did not want, or even think that they knew how, to run the business, but the management team was lured into thinking that the investors thought they did know how to manage the business!
+Consequently, well-intended questions from the owners:

 - Were out-of-step with what the CEO thought was right to do.

 - Left the CEO off-balance and wasting time trying to please.

 Board interactions became ordeals to manage rather than fertile ground for good ideas that stimulate effective action.
 The operating team expended energy resisting what they thought their investor thought was right to do rather than on what the team thought was right to do.